nigelhorne/Lingua-Conjunction/README.md

 `Locale::Language`

 The _Perl Cookbook_ in Section 4.2 has a simular subroutine called `commify_series`.
+The differences are that
-The difference is that 1. this routine handles multiple languages and 2. being a module, you do not have to add the subroutine to a script every time you need it.
+1\. this routine handles multiple languages and
+2\. being a module, you do not have to add the subroutine to a script every time you need it.

 # SOURCE